KFC employee shot in St. Louis after customer told they’re ‘out of corn’

-ST. LOUIS (KTVI) – A man shot a Kentucky Fried Chicken employee Monday evening in St. Louis, Missouri, in a dispute that intensified when the restaurant ran “out of corn,” police say.
+A man shot a Kentucky Fried Chicken employee Monday evening in St. Louis, Missouri, in a dispute that intensified when the restaurant ran “out of corn,” police say.
+KTLA’s sister station KTVI reports.

 The shooting happened around 6:30 p.m.
 Monday at the KFC restaurant in the 5000 block of Delmar Boulevard in the Central West End neighborhood.